 How does a sacrococcygeal teratoma affect my baby's health?

 Babies with large SCTs that are mostly cystic rarely develop hydrops.
-It is rare for SCTs to be cancerous.
+It is rare for them to be cancerous.
 Most newborns with SCT survive and recover well.
-Babies that have solid SCT's that grow quite large are at highest risk for hydrops.
-Babies with SCT are at risk for bleeding from the SCT and into the SCT around the time of delivery and shortly thereafter.
+Babies that have solid SCTs that grow quite large are at highest risk for hydrops.
+Babies with SCT are at risk for bleeding from and into the teratoma around the time of delivery and shortly thereafter.

 How will a sacrococcygeal teratoma affect my baby's birth?